WWimshurst/MBZIRC_pub/README.md

 Key dependancies include: Opencv, CVBridge, SMACH and SMACH visualisation, SWRI_transform_util and all clear path husky base packages.
-The gps_goal package is very lightly modified from http://wiki.ros.org/gps_goal
+The gps_goal package is very lightly modified from http://wiki.ros.org/gps_goal You also need to copy the my_ground_plan directory to your ~/.gazebo/models folder

 To run the package:
 roslaunch challenge_coordinator challenge2_launch.launch